shakacode/react_on_rails_pro/CONTRIBUTING.md

 # Configuring your test app to use your local fork
 You can test the `react-on-rails-renderer` gem using your own external test app or the gem's internal `spec/dummy` app.
 The `spec/dummy` app is an example of the various setup techniques you can use with the gem.
+As of 2018-04-28, this directory mirrors the test app spec/dummy on https://github.com/shakacode/react_on_rails plus a few additional tests.

 ```
 ├── test
 |    └── client